FRC6498/FRSP2/README.md

 # FRSP2 ![FRSP](https://github.com/FRCSP/FRSP2/workflows/FRSP/badge.svg?branch=dev)

 ## About
 FRSP2 is a scouting program intended for use in the FIRST Robotics Competition.
-It was designed for the express purpose of running on Windows laptops and exporting to an excel spreadsheet.
+It was designed for the express purpose of running on Windows laptops and exporting to an excel spreadsheet. ha

 ## Features
 * Ability to increment/decrement (in case of mistakes) the number of game pieces scored anywhere on the field and for every game period.